WhatDanDoes/nami-offering-collector/README.md

 ## 2021-10-14

 It would be nice if Synpress reset the wallet on open.
 Even pre-setting the _secret words_ on chain and on Synpress result in nonce misalignment when sending a transaction.
-Reset Synpress Metamask wallet manually on each new test/dev session. _Resetting_ in this case is not the same as an account recovery.
+Reset Synpress Nami wallet manually on each new test/dev session. _Resetting_ in this case is not the same as an account recovery.
 Go into settings on the test wallet and reset it from there.

 # Production